Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 ### Workload-Running

 ```
-# In your VM, execute the install gpu tool scripts to pull down dependencies
+# In your VM, execute the install gpu tools script to pull down dependencies
 cd CgpuOnboardingPackage
 bash step-4-install-gpu-tools.sh

-# Replace the [adminusername] with your admin user name.
-Then try to execute sample workload with docker.
+# Replace the [adminusername] with your admin username, then try to execute this sample workload with docker.
 # It will download docker image if it couldn't find it.
 sudo docker run --gpus all -v /home/[adminusername]/CgpuOnboardingPackage:/home -it --rm nvcr.io/nvidia/tensorflow:21.10-tf2-py3 python /home/unet_bosch_ms.py

 ```